 "Whatsoever is not of faith, is sin. -Was it well for Noah to doubt after the creatures came into the Ark, and he had in that witnessed Divine interposition?
 Was it right his brethren (after all the preparatory events John's Baptism was regarded about as coming for corn?
-Could Moses find a good reason to doubt that God would fulfill his promise when he had reached the Red Sea? doubt the agency of Providence in his guidance, when, after the events preparatory had occurred, Abner made overtures to bring all Israel to crown him King?
+Could Moses find a good reason to doubt that God would fulfill his promise when he had reached the Red Sea? doubted.
+Mat. xi, 3: Being disappointed, he tion of Samuel, in his anointing?
+Could he doubt the agency of Providence in his guidance, when, after the events preparatory had occurred, Abner made overtures to bring all Israel to crown him King?
 Was it right for the discipline to doubt just prior to the reception of "the promise of the Father" at the Pentecost, after all the wonders they had 1.
-Because the Second Advent is the witnessed in the fulfillment of prophecy ?--crowning doctrine of Revelation.
-These who Then it may be right and safe for us to doubt
+Because the Second Advent is the witnessed in the fulfillment of prophecy?crowning doctrine of Revelation.
+These who Then it may be right and safe forus to doubt of the Second Advent.

-Divine direction amid the preparatory scenes; The recording angel has noted this language from the of the Second Advent.
 If we "doubt," while lips of leading Adventists and others.
 It seems a deprofessedly maintaining the Advent cause "we are damned."
 If we maintain it without faith, it is to us, a sin.
-If it be "of men" give it up at once.
+If it be "of men"

+give it up at once.

 In every crisis God's people have been shut up to faith, as we now are.
 My heart and flesh cry out "belive."
-My reason and religion echo BELIEVE!!
+My reason and religion echo Believe!!
 Maintain your consecration to God.
 Wait on Him.
-He has not, cun not FAIL his trusting ones.
+He has not, can not FAIL his trusting ones.
 He so interposed in '43 and '44, as to compel the confession that a crisis was just impending.
 Shall we now doubt, because God has been fulfilling scripture in our disappointment, and setting the "snare" for the world by the delay?
-Hold on !!
+Hold on!!

 Our blessed Lord Jesus is coming.
 It is made more certain to us by our having witnessed the evident truth of the Bible doctrine of the Divine interposition to fulfill scripture.
-Amen!

-" Jesus my all to heaven is gone,

-He whom I fix my faith upon.

-Jesus says he will be with us to the end;

-For He HAS BEEN with us-still is with us, And He's promised to be with us, to the end."
+" Jesus my all to heaven is gone, He whom I fix my faith upon.
+Jesus says he will be with us to the end; For He has been with us-still is with us, And He's promised to be with us, to the end."